Sustainable tourism - a responsible travel company

-Our ethos aims to make a profit with a responsible business model that deliver positive economic benefits to the communities and areas where we work.
-We have been developing this concept since the company started and worked hard to create a sustainable caring tour company.
+Our ethos aims to make a profit with a sustainable tourism model that delivers positive economic benefits to the communities and areas where we work.

 For founder Gavin Bate this has been a labour of love and a lot of fun, as much as a clear-sighted business model.
-The 'alternative' idea for sharing the spoils of tourism and helping create long term sustainable benefits came about because of his own personal experiences and friendships made during many years of travelling and climbing.
+When the company began in the early 1990s the name was supposed to describe the alternative model for a travel company, although now it is much more mainstream.
+The 'alternative' idea for sharing the spoils of tourism and helping create long term sustainable benefits came about because of Gavin's own personal experiences and friendships made during many years of travelling and climbing around the world.

 The interest in holidays that are ethical, responsible or sustainable has risen rapidly in the last few decades and there can be no doubt that holiday makers nowadays expect their tour company to do 'the right thing'.